 Cymbidium sanderae is a wonderfully fragrant species, with striking coloration.
 With its beautiful flowers, it also brings its share of taxonomic deliberation … those long questionable identity conversations that animate many orchid growers and scientists into detailed nomenclature reviews.
 This particular Cymbidium sanderae — as I am labeling it at the present time — has received considerable scrutiny by those far more experienced with species classification than I. It originated from a CITES-approved wild collection of the species from Vietnam about 15 years ago.
 This shipment contained quite a diversity of Cymbidium, including many from the Cymbidium eburneum complex.
 Based upon detailed examination of the flowers, vegetative habit, and blooming times, this plant was determined to be Cymbidium sanderae.

-A thoughtful Australian Cymbidium grower contacted me, after I posted the photos below, to suggest that it might actually be Cymbidium parishii.
+A thoughtful Australian Cymbidium grower, Joshua White, contacted me after I posted the photos below, to suggest that it might actually be Cymbidium parishii.
 He commented that Andy Easton has selfed a plant from the collection of Emma Menninger labeled “Cymbidium parishii var. sanderae.”
 The progeny were found to be quite variable, indicating that the source plant (and others bearing the name “sanderae“) may be natural hybrids.

 Du Puy and Cribb (2007) describe Cymbidium parishii as having 2-3 flowers that are smaller than Cymbidium eburneum and not fully open; Cymbidium sanderae as having 3-15 flowers.
 Additionally, Cymbidium sanderae has acute leaf tips, ovoid pseudobulbs with 10 leaves, and new growths produced each year.
 This plant has all of the characteristics of Cymbidium sanderae, and is quite distinct from the Cymbidium eburneum growth habit (shared with Cymbidium parishii).
 Its flower spikes are basal, and the blooms are much more open than the Cymbidium eburneum and related Cymbidium banaense in our collection.
 Ron Parsons and I reviewed the flowers on this plant as well.
 He has a large database of species photos, and we looked at those considered Cymbidium parishii, Cymbidium eburneum, and Cymbidium sanderae.
 There is considerable range in the extent of spotting of the lips for the “Cymbidium sanderae” plants, as well as the degree of blush in the petals and sepals.